jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **The Game of Civilization**: The invention of new technology, cultures, and philosophies to better overcome frontline problems.
 Civilization develops in ages.

-**Economic Policy**: The accepted way to make a living in a society.
-Working under strict management as an employee, getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
-These are all part of our dated mass-production policy that's waiting to be replaced for mass-collaboration.
-Economic policies change when protagonists create new technologies.
+**Economic Policy**: The official work culture in a society.
+An economic policy decides how people get their resources.
+The policy of mass-production, with its expectations of employment, heavy management, working 9-5 jobs, Monday to Friday.
+These are parts of our dated mass-production policy, that's waiting to be improved by the culture of mass-collaboration.
+Economic policies evolve when protagonists create new technologies.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who relish skirting the rules.
 Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.